omniaintranet/OmniaDocsG2/user-options/read-news/index.rst

 .. image:: news-list-example-reading-v7.png

-Note the metadata info indicatig that this news relates to Human resources.
+Note the metadata info indicating that this news relates to Human resources.
 Also note the two lists to the right: Related news and Latest news.
 You can read additional news by just clicking there.

 The page rollup block can be used on any publishing page in Omnia in can be setup in a number of ways.